 For the last five years, a software development methodology called Extreme Programming (XP) has been receiving more attention.
 It is either admired or condemned from a multitude of sources.

-When a development team decides to migrate to extreme programming (XP), the natural tendency is to focus on the programming practices, including unit testing, continuous integration, refactoring ...
+When a development team decides to migrate to extreme programming (XP), the natural tendency is to focus on the programming practices, including unit testing, continuous integration, refactoring, and ...

 Results that may be inaccessible to you are currently showing.